Resonant Parametric Photon Generation in Waveguide-coupled Quantum Emitter Arrays: Introduction

 \section{Introduction}

-Waveguide quantum electrodynamics, describing photon interaction with natural or artificial atoms coupled to the waveguide, is now rapidly developing~\cite{sheremet2021waveguide,Roy2017,KimbleRMP2018}.
+Waveguide quantum electrodynamics, describing photon interaction with arrays of emitters coupled to the waveguide, is now rapidly developing~\cite{sheremet2021waveguide,Roy2017,KimbleRMP2018}.
 This platform allows controllable generation of quantum light \cite{Prasad2020}, and control over lifetimes~\cite{zanner2021coherent} and entanglement \cite{Kannan2020,Corzo2019} of coupled atom-photon excitations.
 Even more possibilities are opened in the structures with the parameters dynamically modulated in time~\cite{Silveri_2017}.
 This enables Floquet engineering and realization of synthetic dimensions~\cite{Ozawa2019,Yuan:18} as well as control of quantum photon-photon correlations~\cite{Ilin2022,Haviland2021}.
-Such time modulation has been recently demonstrated, for example, for the superconducting transmon qubit platform ~\cite{Redchenko2022}.
+Such time modulation has been recently demonstrated, for example, for the superconducting transmon emitter platform ~\cite{Redchenko2022}.